insurgency/aioa2squery/docs/responses.rst

 Responses
 =========

-Query responses are defined as :mod:`dataclasses` which allows them to be defined in a :wikipedia:`DRY <Don't_repeat_yourself>` and declarative way.
-This also means any response object can also be easily converted to a dictionary and serialized which can be helpful for saving response data in other storage systems like a database, cache, or data structure store:
+Query responses are defined as :mod:`dataclasses`, which allows them to be defined in a :wikipedia:`DRY <Don't_repeat_yourself>` and declarative way.
+This also means any response object can be converted to a dictionary and serialized which is useful for saving response data in storage systems like databases, caches, or a data structure store like redis.

 .. doctest::